In southeastern Wisconsin, a historic village has perfected the art of the party.

 The elegant but unpretentious inn was our kind of place: In the evening, we found a plate of chocolate-dipped strawberries in our room, and the morning buffet included as much freshly squeezed orange juice as we could drink, plus freshly baked breads, hardboiled eggs, yogurt, homemade granola and platters of fruit.

-Vicky Aitken and Mary Elizabeth O'Hara of St. Louis, Mo., have been staying at the inn for more than 20 years, since they picked up a Cedarburg brochure at the Wisconsin border and drove up on a whim.
+Vicky Aitken and Mary Elizabeth O'Hara of St. Louis, Mo., had been staying at the inn for more than 20 years, since they picked up a Cedarburg brochure at the Wisconsin border and drove up on a whim.

-Now, they come to Cedarburg several times a year-in the summer, for Aitken's birthday in September and during the holidays.
+Now, they come to Cedarburg several times a year — in the summer, in September for Aitken's birthday and during the holidays.

 "We do a lot of shopping, believe me," Aitken said.
 "It's a great walking town, which is really important."

 All about strawberries